 Students who arrive later than 9:30 am must get a late slip from the office before going to class.
 Teachers take attendance first thing in the morning and submit this to the office.
 Students who are not present at this time are marked absent.
 The late slip allows us to change this notation in the attendance.
 The late slip also ensures we know exactly which students are present so we are able to account for all children in the case of an emergency evacuation.

 Absences: If your child is sick, please keep her/him home.
-If your child will be absent, parents are encouraged to contact the school and leave a message with the child’s name and their teacher’s name or division.
+If your child will be absent, parents are asked to contact the safe arrival line at 604-713-5159 extension 76 leave a message with the child’s name and their teacher’s name or division and the reason for the absence.

 Because children cannot receive the curriculum if they are not at school, lengthy absences are a concern.
 If your child will miss considerable school due to illness, please let your child’s teacher know so we can help.
 If frequent or lengthy absences interfere with the child’s learning, parents will be contacted.
 If your child is going to be away for personal reasons (e.g. a trip or vacation), teachers cannot be held responsible for preparing work during the absence.
 If a lengthy absence means the child misses a lot of school and consequently prevents the teacher from adequately evaluating the child’s progress in a specific area, a comment of this nature may be made on the child’s report card.